For the moments nothing should leave the room

 01 — Compute

-Your workspace runs on a single Droplet.
-Start at $4/mo (512 MiB) and scale vertically as you grow.
-Each workspace gets its own isolated instance.
+Your workspace runs on a single server.
+Pick a starter size and scale vertically as you grow — each workspace gets its own isolated instance.
+Sizing and provider are part of the onboarding conversation.

 02 — Real-time